 Finally, don’t forget to visit the famous Kalo Dungar (The Black Hills).
 A lot of people might tell you that it is not worth it but trust me, the view is completely worth the long drive.
-You get to see the entire White desert and the Dholavira lake and in the distance, if you have binoculars or telescope then you can even see Pakistan.
+You get to see the entire White desert and the Dholavira lake.
+Also in the distance, if you have binoculars or telescope, then you can even see Pakistan.

 Also, if you are going so far then why not visit this place too and make most of your trip?